neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 **1. Show how students can connect a remote repository to their local repository.**

-- [ ] mention that the ssh connection needs to be setup, which we will to later in the session.
+- [ ] mention that the ssh connection needs to be setup, which we will do later in the session.
+- [ ] For now they just need to watch and try to understand the necessary steps.

 on GitHub: